SebKuzminsky/zenbot/README.md

 ### Mirror the bottom copper and the drill locations

-Select "Tool" -> "Double-Sided PCB Tool".

-In "Bottom Layer", select the bottom copper gerber.
+In the "Project" tab, select the bottom copper object.

-Set "Mirror Axis" to "Y".

-Set "Axis Location" to "Box".

-Set "Point/Box" to the edge cuts gerber.

-Click "Mirror Object".
+Switch to the "Properties" tab and click on the "Transformations" button.
+This will create the "Transform Tool" tab and switch to it.

+In the "Mirror (Flip)" section, click the "Flip on Y" button.

-In "Bottom Layer", select the excelleon drill file.
+Repeat for the drill object.

-Click "Mirror Object".

 ### Generate trace isolation geometry from the back copper layer

+From the "Tool" menu, select the "Isolation Tool".
+This will create the "Isolation Tool" tab and switch to it.

-In the Project tab, select the B.Cu object.
+In the "GERBER" section, select the back copper object.

-Switch to the "Selected" tab.

-Click "Isolation Routing" -> "Generate Geometry".
+Click the "Generate Geometry" button.

 In the resulting "Geometry Object", set these options:

-* "Cut Z": Maybe -0.051 mm (-0.002 inch).
+* "Cut Z": Maybe -0.127 mm (-0.005 inch).
 1 oz copper clad board has a 0.036 mm (0.0014 inch) thick copper layer, and it's pretty easy to mount the board with less than 0.076 mm (0.003 inch) wobble.

-* "Feed Rate": 60.1 mm/min (2.4 inch/min)
+FIXME

 * "Multi-Depth": disabled (since this cut is so shallow)

-Note: "Travel Z", "Tool dia" and "Spindle speed" should be set correctly from the application defaults we set up earlier.
+Note: "Travel Z", "Feedrate X-Y", "Feedrate Z" and "Spindle speed" should be set correctly from the default settings we set up earlier.

-Click "Create CNC Job" -> "Generate".
+Click "Generate CNCJob object".

-In the resulting "CNC Job Object", click "Export G-Code".
+In the resulting "CNC Job Object", click "Save CNC Code".

 ### Generate geometry for the board outline

+From the "Tool" menu, select the "Cutout PCB" tool.
+This will create the "Cutout Tool" tab and switch to it.

-In the Project tab, select the Edge.Cuts object.
+In the "Source Object" section, select the edge cuts object.

-Switch to the "Selected" tab.
+Verify settings, they should all be correct from the defaults we set up earlier.

+Click the "Generate Geometry" button (either one seems to work).

+Back in the "Project" tab, double-click on the edge cuts geometry object.

+Verify parameters:

+* "Cut Z" should be -1.800 mm, to cut all the way through the board.

+* Enable "Multi-Depth" and set the depth to 0.650 mm.
+FIXME

+**OK to here**

+**Notes** Standardize the cutting tools:

+    isolation:
+        carbide
+        2-flute, sq
+        dia: 0.010 inch, 0.254 mm
+        loc: 1.5d, 0.015 inch, 0.356 mm
+        Fz (fpt):
+            DC 0.005: 0.000048 inch, 0.0012192 mm
+            DC 0.010: 0.000099 inch, 0.0025146 mm
+            DC 0.016: 0.000150 inch, 0.0038100 mm
+        slotting Ap (axial depth of cut): up to 0.2 DC

+        FIXME: consider 4-flute, ball?

+    edge & holes:
+        carbide
+        4-flute, sq (FIXME?)
+        dia: 0.0313 inch, 0.794 mm
+        loc: 3d, 0.0938 inch, 2.382 mm
+        Fz (fpt):
+            DC

+        FIXME: what's the smallest diameter hole we'll need to helix-mill? whatever the finest lead we'll want to support is.

 #### If you drew the board edge as a graphic polygon